 In our service area across North Dallas, the majority of tank-style gas water heaters start leaking through the tank between 10 and 12 years of age if they aren’t replaced proactively.
 Electric tank-style water heaters last a little longer with the average tank failure occurring between 12-15 years.

 This is true across the board.
 It doesn’t seem to matter much what brand of hot water heater it is, the typical life expectancy remains the same for modern water heaters.
 (Caveat: properly maintaining your water heater and purchasing a higher-warranty version with additional anode protection will give it the best chance of lasting longer.)

 If your water heater is approaching the end of its life expectancy and you are thinking about tank replacement, then you probably have a few questions to make sure you’re making a smart purchase.
 One question we often get is: “What water heater brand should I buy?”

 We repair and replace thousands of water heaters each year.
 So in this article, we’ll be giving an overview of the common brands you’ll run across in the Frisco/McKinney/Plano area.

-The brand of tank-style water heater that Legacy Plumbing provides and installs is Rheem.
-While there aren’t many significant differences between the brands of your standard 40 or 50 gallon gas or electric water heaters, we’ve found Rheem to consistently offer a better quality product with better support compared to other brands we’ve worked with.
+The brand of tank-style water heater that Legacy Plumbing provides and installs is Reliance.
+While there aren’t many significant differences between the brands of your standard 40 or 50 gallon gas or electric water heaters, we’ve found Reliance to consistently offer a better quality product with better support compared to other brands we’ve worked with.

 The vast majority of tank-style gas and electric water heater brands in DFW homes are owned by only three companies: Rheem, A.O.
 Smith, and Bradford White.
 Together, these three companies own many other brands such as Ruud, General Electric, Kenmore, State Water Heaters, American Water Heaters, Whirlpool, and Lochinvar.